By Karyn Greenstreet

 Posted in:Mastermind Group Facilitation

-People often start and join a mastermind group with high energy and high expectations.
+Members often join a mastermind group with high energy and high expectations.
 Several months into it, you can find your group flagging and floundering.
 People show up late or don’t come at all.
 People don’t participate.
 Energy levels are low and new ideas don’t really meet the needs of the members.

 Mastermind groups are formed to help people create success in their personal and professional lives.
 Members state their goals and what actions/tasks they’ll take between meetings to accomplish those goals.
 Some members may state goals that are too easy, and other members may limit their participation in the Hot Seat discussions to topics that are below-par.
 Encourage your members to challenge themselves AND each other.
 Growth is the keyword.